bethanyann/tbd_bylaws/src/purpose_vision.md

 - to create and maintain tech that brings about more good in the world
 - to build a welcoming, inclusive technology hub of talent
 - to encourage ownership and pride in one's own work through a worker-owned cooperative model
-- to do so in a cooperative, equitable, fair and sustainable manner
+- to do so in a cooperative, equitable, fair and sustainable manner for all members

 ## Guiding Principles